ibmverse/verse-developer/index.md

+# IBM Verse Developer Browser Extension

+IBM Verse Developer Browser Extension is a browser add-on which is used in the development of applications for IBM Verse.
+It allows you to register your application in IBM Verse as you develop it.
+Applications registered with the extension are only available in the developers' local browser, and cannot be accessed from other devices.

 ## What's Here
 ### 1. Tutorials
 We have a step-by-step tutorial with sample code to help you get started writing your first application for Verse quickly.
 We recommend following this, if it's your first time here.